bitipedia/bitipedia.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /en/about/
 ---

+There are many articles on places like http://reddit.com/r/btc covering important issues in Bitcoin scaling - but it can be difficult for people to get an overview of the discussion by reading a bunch of posts and threads.

+Also, many important articles about Bitcoin are published in just one language - and people who don't speak that language might have a hard time getting involved in the dicussion.

-English (en) : a multilingual wiki for translating important articles about Bitcoin - focusing on _on-chain_ scaling
+This site http://bitipedia.github.io is intended to help provide a multilingual platform for translating important articles about Bitcoin - focusing on _on-chain_ scaling.

-Español (es) : un wiki multilingüe para traducir artigos importantes sobre Bitcoin - centrado en escalabilidade _en cadena_

 ### Contributing translators are welcome!